UMN-LATIS/elevator/docs/3dmodels.md

 ## Adding the Scene to Elevator

 Go back into the Edit view for your asset.
 Unzip the file that was downloaded by Voyager Story.
-Find the "scene.svx.json" file and open it in a text editor like VSCode, TextEdit or Notepad.

-Copy and paste all of the contents from this file into the "SVX" sidecar box in Elevator.
-Save your asset.
-Now reload the asset view - your story should appear.
+Use the "Load from File" button in Elevator to select the SVX file from the Voyager Story and load that into your Elevator asset.